Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Introduction.

 This paper addresses the online version of the problem where jobs sizes are stochastic.
 In the online model jobs arrive over time, and the set of jobs is unknown a priori.
 For pointers to relevant work on online models in scheduling, refer to \cite{ImMP11,PruhsST}.
 In many systems, the scheduler may not know the exact processing times of jobs when the jobs arrive to the system.
 Different approaches have been introduced to cope with this uncertainty.
 If jobs can be preempted, then non-clairvoyant schedulers have been studied that do not know the processing time of a job until the job is completed \cite{MotwaniPT94,BecchettiL01,KalyanasundaramP00,GuptaIKMP12,ImKMP14}.
 Unfortunately, if preemption is not allowed then any algorithm has poor performance in the non-clairvoyant model, as the lower bound for the competitive ratio against the offline optimal schedule is $\Omega(n)$.
 This is even true if we consider the special case where all jobs have the same unit weight $w_j$.

 This lower bound suggests that the non-clairvoyant model is too pessimistic for non-preemptive problems.
 Even if exact processing times are unknown to the scheduler, it can be realistic to assume that at least an estimate of the true processing times is available.
 For such systems, a model that is used is \emph{stochastic scheduling}.
 In the stochastic scheduling model the jobs' processing times are given by random variables.
-A \emph{non-anticipatory} scheduler only knows this random variable $P_j$ that encodes the possible realizations of job $j$'s processing time.
+A \emph{non-anticipatory} scheduler only knows the random variable that encodes the possible realizations of a job's processing time.
 If the scheduler starts a job on a machine, then that job must be run to completion \emph{non-preemptively}, and it is only when the job completes that the scheduler learns the actual processing time of the job.
-Both the scheduler and the optimal solution are non-anticipatory, which roughly means that the future is uncertain for both, the scheduler and the adversary.
-Stochastic scheduling has been well-studied, including fundamental work such as \cite{mrw1,mrw2} and approximation algorithms, e.g.\ \cite{MSU99,SkutUetz05,muv2006,SSU2016,schulz2008}.
+With respect to the random processing times, both the scheduler and the optimal solution are required to be non-anticipatory, which means that only the (conditional) distribution of a job's processing time may be used at any point in time.
+Stochastic scheduling has been well-studied, including fundamental work such as by M\"ohring et al.\ \cite{mrw1,mrw2} and approximation algorithms, e.g.\ \cite{MSU99,SkutUetz05,muv2006,SSU2016,schulz2008}.

 This paper considers online scheduling of non-preemptive, stochastic jobs in the unrelated machine model to minimize the total weighted completion time.
 This is the same problem as considered in the paper \cite{muv2006} by Megow et al., but here we address the more general \emph{unrelated} machines model.
-In the stochastic unrelated machine model, the scheduler is given a machine-dependent probability distribution of a job's processing time.
-For a given job the processing times across different machines need not be independent, but the processing time vectors of different jobs are assumed to be independent.
+In the stochastic unrelated machine model, the scheduler is given machine-dependent probability distributions that describe a job's potential processing time for each of the machines.
+For a given job the processing times across different machines need not be independent, but the processing times of different jobs are assumed to be independent.